clartaq/cwiki/README.md

 ### Run a Prebuilt Jar ###

+**NOTE**: This section is out of date.
+Sincde switching to git and GitHub, there are no longer prebuilt jars in the repository.
+(They were handled separately on BitBucket.)
+I'm leaving this section here to remind me to fix that soon.

 The easiest way to try things out is to download a [prebuilt jar](https://bitbucket.org/David_Clark/cwiki/downloads/) file from the repository.
 This will only work with CWiki version 0.0.11 or later.

 1. Copy the jar to whatever directory you would like.
 I use `~/cwiki`.